 In Illinois, Forest City 350 have constructed a double-headed pipeline snake monster to demonstrate and protest against the twinning of line 61 by Enbridge, with many sister organizations creating sections of the pipeline snake monster.
 The plans for this pipeline monster are online and other organizations, such as Bold Nebraska, have also used this symbol of the pipeline monster.
 This snake has been brought to many demonstrations including the Break Free From Fossil Fuels Action in Whiting, Indiana where the world was told that it is past time to transition away from fossil fuels.
 This snake was also brought to Chicago a number of times, at the 2017 Earth Day Climate March and also during a demonstration there against the Dakota Access Pipeline.

-Iowa put up a tremendously good fight against the Dakota Access Pipeline, but the Iowa Utility Board (IUB), a board with only 3 members, voted to continue construction of the Dakota Access Pipeline through Iowa despite massive public opposition.
-In Illinois, Tabitha Tripp of the Shawnee Sentinels and SAFE was the only true public defender who managed to successfully file a Petition to Intervene in Illinois, and she fought on behalf of true public need and interest, and some of us helped her as much as we could, but the Illinois Commerce Commission (ICC) (sometimes confused with the Illinois Chamber of Commerce) decided against her without even considering her arguments because they claimed she did not properly admit evidence into the case.
+Iowa put up a tremendously good fight against the Dakota Access Pipeline, but the Iowa Utility Board (IUB), a board with only 3 members that were probably heavily leaned on by industry, voted to continue construction of the Dakota Access Pipeline through Iowa despite massive public opposition.
+In Illinois in 2015, Tabitha Tripp of the Shawnee Sentinels and SAFE was one of the only defenders of the public who managed to successfully file a Petition to Intervene in Illinois, and she fought on behalf of true public need and interest, and some of us helped her as much as we could, but the Illinois Commerce Commission (ICC) (sometimes confused with the Illinois Chamber of Commerce) decided against her without even considering her arguments because they claimed she did not properly admit evidence into the case.
+However, a group in Illinois called Save Our Illinois Land (SOIL) is hoping to learn from this experience and intervene in the ICC proceedings the next time an oil or crude oil pipeline is being proposed to run through Illinois, and is looking for help among fellow people in Illinois to help intervene, which is a process that can be done entirely on-line except for one or two phone calls.

-However, concerned citizens have learned from that incident and are planning to Intervene in the next battle over the twinning of line 61, an Enbridge pipeline, and this time we will be certain to properly admit this evidence (even though we shouldn't have to admit uncontroversal scientific facts).
+If Line 3 is approved (God Forbid!) over the border from Canada, then SOIL will be intervening in the next battle over the twinning of line 61, an Enbridge pipeline, and this time SOIL will be certain to properly admit this evidence (even though we shouldn't have to admit uncontroversal scientific facts).
 Any citizen can get involved in this ICC intervention process.

 A recent report tells us that we must start no new fossil fuel infrastructure projects at all if we are to keep from averting major catstrophe in our country.